franko/gsl-shell/doc/gsl-shell-index/older-news.rst

     - in version 0.9.6 we have also introduced the support for alpha blending.

-  * many :ref:`special functions <special-functions>` defined in the GSL library are now available from GSL shell.
+  * many special functions defined in the GSL library are now available from GSL shell.

-  * the chapter with the :ref:`examples <gsl-shell-examples>` have been updated with some examples to produce beautiful fractals curves.
+  * the chapter with the GSL Shell examples have been updated with some examples to produce beautiful fractals curves.

 **16 October 2009**
   GSL Shell version alpha 0.6 released.